Promoting transparency for better pension outcomes

 - Is basis for return calculations disclosed (eg. IRR, TWRR)?

-As outlined above, most funds report ‘value added’ at the total fund or option level for at least some time periods.
-Many also report value added at the asset class level.
-Interpreting and comparing that value added is challenging because of the diversity of benchmarks or targets utilised across funds.
-Approaches at the total fund or option level included: real return targets (e.g. CPI + 4%); actuarial-based target returns; competitor returns for similar investment options; and aggregations of asset class passive indices.
+Interpreting and comparing of reported value added is challenging because of the diversity of benchmarks or targets utilised across funds.
+Approaches at the total fund or option level included: real return targets (e.g. CPI + 4 per cent); actuarial-based target returns; competitor returns for similar investment options; and aggregations of asset class passive indices.
 Positive scores were awarded for value added reporting when any type of benchmark or target return was used at the total fund or option level.
 But positive scores for value added reporting for public market asset classes were only awarded for what was considered ‘appropriate’ benchmarks.
-This year the benchmarks used for private market asset classes were not scored.
+The benchmarks used for private market asset classes were not scored.

-US funds led the way with an average score of 100, and six countries had average scores of 80 or more.
-Both individual fund scores and country averages ranged from 0 to 100.
+US funds again led the way with an average score of 80, but only four countries had average scores of 60 or more.

 Questions relating to benchmark disclosures

-- Is there clear and specific disclosure of the benchmarks or target returns used at the total fund or investment option level?
+- Is there clear and specific disclosure of the benchmark composition at the total fund level?

-- Are public market asset class benchmarks appropriate (e.g. investable indices that match the asset class descriptions)?
+- Are most public market benchmarks appropriate (investable, generally match asset class)?

-- In contrast, only 61% of all funds provided an asset mix trend (3 or more years)
+- In contrast, only 56 per cent of all funds provided an asset mix trend (three or more years), a slight decline from the 59 per cent of funds that did so last year.

-- 67% of all funds provided summaries of at least their largest holdings and many provided all holdings
+- 71 per cent of all funds provided summaries of at least their largest holdings and many provided all holdings and 66 per cent of all funds provided details of their largest external managers and many provided all holdings, both slight improvements from last year’s review.

 Questions relating to asset mix and portfolio composition